adamsilver/fdpb/05-Multiple-Select.md

 # Multiple Select

+My sister loves lists.
+Her favourite list is a todo list.
+In fact she loves lists so much, that one of her favourite things is making new lists out of old ones.

+Despite *her* obsession, the world is full of lists.
+There is even a list of great people[^].
+But lists are a tricky thing to manage.
+On the web, there are some conventions that have evolved over the years.

+In this chapter, we're going to ensure that managing lists through a web interface is easy.
+My sister loves pen and paper, but I have hope that she may one day convert to a digitally managed list.

 Managing lists is something we haven't had to do up to now.
 Whether it's an inbox full of emails or adding multiple food items to your weekly shop, we need ensure that manage multiple things at once, is easy.

 In this chapter we'll design an inbox, like Gmail.
 But we can apply these principles to any list that needs managing.